ThunixdotNet/thunix_api/README.md

 The API shall return a 400 for any endpoint not existent.

-The API shall return a 401 for unauthenticated requests.
+The API shall return a 401 for unauthenticated requests to endpoints requiring authentication.

 The API shall return a 403 for requests which are authenticated, but not permissible for the authenticated user.